thewaxmango/cheeseanalysis/README.md

 ## special thanks
 * thanks iitali for blockfish
-* thanks chouhy for windows exe
+* thanks chouhy for windows exe v0.0
+* thanks swng for windows and mac exe v0.1

 ## analysis interface
 * turn: one turn for every piece placed